GrofGraf/octobercms-contact-form/README.md

 ## Requirements
 * [Ajax Framework](https://octobercms.com/docs/cms/ajax) must be included in your layout/page in order to handle form requests.
-* Configure your [mail](https://octobercms.com/docs/services/mail) settings to make sure your server can send emails
+* Configure your [mail](https://octobercms.com/docs/services/mail) settings to make sure your server can send emails.

 ## Optional
 * [Translate](https://octobercms.com/plugin/rainlab-translate) plugin, if you want to include multilingual contents.
+* [MailgunSubscribe](https://octobercms.com/plugin/grofgraf-mailgunsubscribe), if you want to enable automatic subscribtion to maillist.
-* Setup [reCaptcha](https://www.google.com/recaptcha/admin) in case you want to enable human verification test and protect your website from spam and abuse
+* Setup [reCaptcha](https://www.google.com/recaptcha/admin) in case you want to enable human verification test and protect your website from spam and abuse.

 ## Settings
 This plugin creates a Settings menu item, found by navigating to **Settings > Marketing > Contact Form**.
 This page allows the setting of captcha validation, confirmation message, input labels, button text or enabling file upload for attachments and auto-reply.